 Once all the backend configurations and settings are done, the changes will reflect in the frontend.
-The Magento 2 City Zone Area Based Delivery module servers the registered and guest customers differently.
+The Magento 2 City Zone Area Based Delivery module serves the registered and guest customers differently.
 The functionalities for both of them are available further in this user guide.

 Guest User Functionalities

 Once the guest user views the store website, a Select Address button will be visible on the top left corner of the page as shown in the image below:

 After that, a popup will appear with two options for the customer.
 One button will be visible to sign in to the customer if they are already registered.

-The second option is for guest users, that they can enter postcode which will appear with the configured city by the admin in the top left corner in the frontend.
+The second option is for guest users, who can enter a postcode which will appear with the configured city by the admin in the top left corner of the frontend.

 Further, the functionalities will be the same as a registered user.